 WASHINGTON — The United States and Russia let the Intermediate-Range Nuclear Forces Treaty lapse on Friday, ending a key plank of Cold War-era nuclear arms control and prompting fears of a new global arms race amid rising geopolitical tensions.

-Trading blame, U.S. President Donald Trump and Russian President Vladimir Putin refused to set aside their differences over the INF Treaty and convene expert-level negotiations that could have tried to resolve the compliance issues that Trump cited in his decision to withdraw.
+Trading blame, U.S. President Donald Trump and Russian President Vladimir Putin refused to set aside their differences over the INF Treaty, or to convene expert-level negotiations to try to resolve the compliance issues that Trump cited in his decision to withdraw.

 With the treaty’s expiration, experts said, the world will become a more dangerous place and the job of advocating for nuclear arms control will be far more difficult.
 The INF Treaty that Ronald Reagan and Mikhail Gorbachev signed three decades ago led to the destruction of almost 2,700 U.S. and Soviet nuclear and conventional ballistic missiles and their launchers.

 “In the current deteriorating international security environment, previously-agreed arms control and disarmament agreements are increasingly under threat,” said United Nations Secretary-General António Guterres, who expressed his “deep regret” at the ending of treaty.

 “Since its entry-into-force on June 1, 1988, the INF Treaty contributed tangibly to the maintenance of peace and stability internationally and especially in Europe,” Guterres said.
 “It played an important role in reducing risk, building confidence and helping to bring the Cold War to an end.”